featbit/featbit-docs/pages/tech-stack/benchmark.md

 ## Conclusion

-With a minimum hardware setting: **AWS EC2 t2.micro (1 vCPU + 1 G RAM)**, the Evaluation Server is capable of providing a reliable service for until 1100 new connections per second, the maximum number of connections held for a given time reaches 22000 (this is not the limit).&#x20;
+With a minimum hardware setting: **AWS EC2 t2.micro (1 vCPU + 1 G RAM)**, the Evaluation Server is capable of providing a reliable service for until 1100 new connections per second, the maximum number of connections held for a given time reaches 22000 (this is not the limit).

 The web server resource utilization measured during the testing shows that the bottleneck of the hardware is the CPU, which is comprehensible as CPU is intensely used to evaluate the feature flags during the data synchronization stage.
 By using an instance with more vCPUs (or compute optimized instances), we can surely increase the capacity of number of max new connections per second.